benjavalero/replacer/replacer-backend/technical-design.md

 In conclusion, as performance is critical, we try to use the faster implementation when possible, except if the complexity of the finder makes worth to use an automaton or a regular expression.

+### Find replacements

+The main logic is done in `ReplacementFindService`:
+1. Iterate over all the replacement finders (implementing `ReplacementFinder`) to obtain a list of all potential replacements of several types in the text
+2. Discard nested replacements.
+Different finders could _collide_ in some results, so we discard the ones contained in others.
+3. Iterate over all the immutable finders (implementing `ImmutableFinder`) to obtain a stream of all potential immutables of several types in the text
+4. Discard replacements contained in any immutable.

+The number of immutables is meant to be quite higher than the number of replacements for a common text.
+Thus, we find all the replacements first.
+Then for each immutable we check if the replacement can be discarded or not.
+In case the list of replacements gets empty there is no need to keep on searching for immutables.

 ### Immutables

 The sub-package `immutables` contain the generic immutable finders, meant to be language-agnostic.